 Popovich joined the Patriots midway through the 2015 season as a coaching assistant and transitioned to the assistant running backs coach in 2019 before being promoted to co-offensive line coach for the 2020 season.
 New England captured a pair of Super Bowl titles during his tenure, winning Super Bowl LI vs. the Atlanta Falcons (2016) and Super Bowl LIII vs. the Los Angeles Rams (2018).

-The Patriots ranked fourth in the NFL in rushing offense (146.6 yards per game) in 2020, while ranking third in rushes for first down (143) and eighth in yards per carry (4.67), as Popovich played a key role in developing New England's rushing attack.
+The Patriots ranked fourth in the NFL in rushing offense (146.6 yards per game) in 2020, while ranking third in rushes for first downs (143) and eighth in yards per carry (4.67), as Popovich played a key role in developing New England's rushing attack.
 The Patriots finished the season with the league's fourth-ranked offensive line according to Pro Football Focus.

 During Popovich's season assisting with the running backs (2019), RB Sony Michel rushed for 912 yards as the Patriots finished with a 12-4 record and won the AFC East.
 He helped coach the Patriots' to a top-10 offense in four of his first five NFL seasons.